 The Fannin County Commissioners Court has adopted the extended work period for law enforcement personnel authorized by the Fair Labor Standards Act §207(k), which includes deputies and jailers (this does not include dispatchers).
 These employees have a work period of 14 consecutive calendar DAYS.
-A law enforcement employee will be paid a salary based on a minimum of 80 hours reported and a maximum of 86 actual hours worked.
-Hours worked over 86 during a work period will be credited as comp time, at time and a half.
+A law enforcement employee will be paid a salary based on a minimum of up to 80 hours reported and a maximum of 86 actual hours worked.
+All actual worked time hours up to 86 will be paid at a straight time hourly rate.
+Hours worked over 86 during a work period will then be paid at time and a half.
 Paid leave shall not be counted in determining if overtime has been worked in any workweek.
 Except in emergency situations, an employee shall be required to have authorization from their supervisor before working overtime.
+All hours worked must be recorded.

 The work week for Fannin County will begin at 12:01 a.m. on each Monday and end seven (7) consecutive work days (168 hours) later.
-Law Enforcement employees who fall under the FLSA 207(k) exemption shall have a work period of 14 days and a minimum of 86 hours as established by the Fannin County Commissioners Court.
+Law Enforcement employees who fall under the FLSA 207(k) exemption shall have a work period of 14 days and a minimum of 80-86 hours as established by the Fannin County Commissioners Court.

-A law enforcement employee must account for 80 hours during each work period, by reporting actual hours worked or sick, vacation or compensatory time.
+A law enforcement employee must account for 80 hours during each work period, by reporting actual hours worked, PTO or vacation time.
 If an employee reports more than 80 actual hours worked during a work period he or she will receive straight time pay for the actual hours worked between 81 hours and 86.
-Hours worked over 86 during a work period will be credited as comp time, at time and a half.
-Except in an emergency situation, as determined by the commissioner's court or the sheriff, an employee must obtain advanced authorization from his or her supervisor before working more than 86 hours in any work period to receive overtime compensation.
+Hours worked over 86 during a work period will be paid at time and a half.

+Except in an emergency situation, as determined by the commissioner's court or the sheriff, an employee must obtain advanced authorization from his or her supervisor before working more than 86 hours in any work period to receive overtime pay.